mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 5.3.1 - 05-11-2019 =

+* Fix - Apple Pay payment method appear temporary in checkout page even if the device does not support Apple Pay
+* Fix - Refunding per line items is not possible when the refund amount field is disabled in WooCommerce order edit page

 = 5.3.0 - 21-08-2019 =